transcodeninja/livepeer-exporter/README.md

 **GaugeVec metrics:**

 - `livepeer_orch_reward_amount`: This metric represents the rewards earned by each transaction.
 It can be used to understand the distribution of rewards among transactions.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
-- `livepeer_orch_reward_transaction_hash`: This metric represents the hash of each rewarded transaction.
-It can track the transactions in which the orchestrator claimed rewards.
+- `livepeer_orch_reward_gas_used`: This metric represents the gas used in each reward transaction.
+It can be used to understand the gas cost of reward transactions.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
-- `livepeer_orch_reward_block_number`: This metric represents the block number for each rewarded transaction.
+- `livepeer_orch_reward_block_number`: This metric represents the block number for each reward transaction.
 It can be used to track when the orchestrator claimed rewards.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
-- `livepeer_orch_reward_block_time`: This metric represents the block time for each rewarded transaction.
+- `livepeer_orch_reward_block_time`: This metric represents the block time for each reward transaction.
 It can be used to understand when the orchestrator claimed rewards.
+This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_round`: This metric represents the round in which each reward transaction was claimed.
+It can be used to track the rounds in which the orchestrator claimed rewards.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.

 ### orch_score_exporter